opencog/opencog/examples/restapi/README.md

-This directory contains example scripts for starting the restapi server and interacting with it through a client.
+This directory contains example scripts for starting the restapi and interacting with it through a client.

 # Steps